Pantothenic Acid, Vitamin B5

 - and children between the ages of 14 and 18 is the same as adults: 5 mg per day.

 Pantothenic acid is a common nutrient that is found in a variety of foods in at least a small amount.
 The highest amounts of pantothenic acid are found in whole grain cereals, eggs, meat, legumes, avocado, and yogurt.
 Studies have shown processing and refining grains result in large losses of pantothenic acid, in some cases up to 75 percent, but since the nutrient is found in a wide array of foods, there is little risk of deficiency.
 The only documented cases have been in conjunction with severe malnutrition.
+Find more information about B vitamin foods from our infographic.

 The Food and Nutrition Board of the Institute of Medicine has not established a tolerable upper level of intake (UL).
 The only known adverse effect is diarrhea as a result of very high intakes – between 10 and 20 grams – of calcium D-pantothenate, a common supplement.
 Gastrointestinal side effects, such as heartburn and nausea, have also been noted with pantothenic acid doses up to 1,200 mg.